MariaDB Operator

 Create a port forward on your local machine to the OpenStack MariaDB server pod:

-(MacOS) Dump the database from your Mac using the brew install mariadb
+(MacOS) Dump the database from your Mac using the brew install mariadb client:

 # specify the db to dump